Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Medial moraines

-Form in the **centre of a glacial channel** (typically when two glaciers merge - see the image above an o ad you can see how the mountain in the middle is being carved out).
+Form in the **centre of a glacial channel** (typically when two glaciers merge - see the image above and you can see how the mountain in the middle is being carved out).
 Also may occur when their **lateral moraines meet** and combine into one.

 #### Lateral moraines